Windsurf-Samples/windsurf-walkthrough/README.md

-# Windsurf Editor Walkthrough
+# Windsurf Walkthrough

-Welcome to the Windsurf Editor Walkthrough!
-This project is designed to help you quickly evaluate how Windsurf works as your AI coding assistant.
+Welcome to the Windsurf Walkthrough!
+This project includes a sample code base and suggested flows (prompts + user actions) as you get hands-on with the Windsurf Editor.

-This sample repository contains a simple contact form application as an example codebase.
-You may follow the instructions in the `guides/` directory to explore various ways to interact with Windsurf and leverage its capabilities.
+Instead of providing an exhaustive demonstration of all Windsurf's capabilities as your AI coding assistant, this project focuses on a few representative user flows and key takeaways for working with Windsurf.

+For the latest information on Windsurf, check out [Windsurf University](https://windsurf.com/university) and the [Windsurf Documentation](https://docs.windsurf.com/windsurf/getting-started)

 ## Repository Structure

 ```
 ./
 ├── contact-form-app/     # Example codebase (React + Python)
-└── guides/              # Introductory step-by-step Windsurf guides for each modality
+└── guides/              # Introductory step-by-step Windsurf guides
-    └── workshop/    # Advanced self-paced workshop following introductory tutorials
-    └── faqs/        # Frequently Asked Questions
-    └── best-practices/ # Best Practices
     └── for-administrators/ # intro to features of Windsurf relevant to Administrators
+    └── challenges/       # open-ended tasks for  you to continue exploring Windsurf
 ```

 ## Getting Started